Saidakramov/PyBear_Analysis/README.md

 <img width="594" alt="pyber_summary_df" src="https://user-images.githubusercontent.com/89552059/180623662-549a1373-471e-4364-8595-4c4dd426352e.png">

 - As we can see from the information above, it is clear that Urban cities bring most of the revenue, while suburban and rural cities share 2nd and 3rd places respectively.
 We can also notice that the average fare per ride and driver is higher in rural and suburban areas than in urban areas.
 It could be related to the number of drivers and rides, where number of rides is more than the number of drivers.
-However, urban cities have 780 more drivers than rides resulting in considerably low fares per driver, while other drivers from suburban and rural cities are earning 2x and 3x times more.
+Therefore, urban cities have 780 more drivers than rides resulting in considerably low fares per driver, while other drivers from suburban and rural cities are earning 2x and 3x times more.

 - Multple-line chart: